 Delta and Delta Prep

-The CDC launched the Delta project, administered by the CDC, was launched in 2002.
+The CDC launched the Delta project, administered by the CDC, in 2002.
 Delta funded 14 states to work with existing coordinated community domestic violence response teams to initiate prevention programs.
 Through the course of this experience, starting from community-based prevention work, the Delta states learned a great deal about prevention.
 Amongst the lessons learned was that primary prevention is complicated.
 Unlike adding a new intervention program to existing services, primary prevention represents a paradigm shift in thinking and strategy necessitating a significant learning curve for members of staff, but also requiring the development of new organizational structures to ensure the sustainability of the movement.

 Accordingly, the Delta Prep was launched by the CDC Foundation in 2009 providing seed funding to 19 coalitions for a three year period to develop their capacity for primary prevention work.
 Please see the map below for a who’s who of Delta and Delta Prep states.
 Currently, Delta states serve as mentors to the Delta Prep states providing resources and advice from their successes and challenges in working with local communities to implement prevention programs.
 North Carolina and Florida serve as Indiana’s Delta Coaches.